"What's so special about an English accent? A lot of Englishmen have them. Pip, Pip, and all that pap!"

 - T.S.
 Eliot, born in St. Louis, became a naturalized British citizen in the late 1920s and for the rest of his life affected a decidedly more British accent.

 - Bill Bryson managed to invert this trope.
-He lived in the UK for most of his professional life without picking up a British accent, but he became so much of an Anglophile that he gained a bit of a "more British than the British" attitude, something that real Brits find equally endearing and annoying.
+He lived in the UK for most of his professional life without picking up a British accent, but he became so much of an Anglophile that he gained a reputation for being "more British than the British", something that real Britons find equally endearing and annoying.

 - This video takes shots at the number of foreign-born players who are part of the English Cricket team.